girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 File: market_cum3.m

 Implements the Market–Skewness (MSK) model, where the third cumulant (d(c,3)) measures innovations in implied skewness — the asymmetry in the return distribution.
 This model examines whether sensitivity to changes in risk-neutral skewness improves portfolio efficiency or downside risk protection.
 As before, the script includes the efficient frontier and tangency portfolio.

+# Market–Kurtosis Model
+File: market_cum4.m

+Implements the Market–Kurtosis (MK) model, which adds the fourth cumulant (d(c,4)) — capturing tail thickness or extreme event risk — as a second factor alongside the market.
+The file estimates expected returns, the covariance matrix, and the efficient frontier with the tangency portfolio, analyzing whether accounting for tail risk yields better performance.